 In this week’s episode, Laura went into more depth surrounding how trauma shows up in people’s lives.

-Effects of Trauma and Common Ways That it Can Show Up In Our Lives
+Effects of Trauma and Common Ways That it Shows Up In Our Lives

 1. Feeling angry, depressed, or anxious.